dss-extensions/DSS-Python/README.md

 - 2018-02-12 / version 0.9.2: Experimental support for OpenDSS-PM (at the moment, a custom patch is provided for FreePascal support) and port COM interface fixes (OpenDSS revision 2134)
 - 2018-02-08 / version 0.9.1: First public release (OpenDSS revision 2123)

-## Recent changes

-**Changes in 0.10.7, since 0.10.6**

-Check the [changelog](docs/changelog.md#0107) document for a detailed list for all releases.

-- Simple maintenance release.
-- Updated to DSS C-API 0.10.7, which includes most changes up to OpenDSS v9.1.3.4.
-- Includes an important bug fix related to the `CapRadius` DSS property.
-If your DSS scripts included the pattern `GMRac=... rad=...` or `GMRac=... diam=...` (in this order and without specifying `CapRadius`), you should upgrade and re-evaluate the results.
-- New API properties ported from the official COM interface: `Bus.AllPCEatBus`, `Bus.AllPDEatBus`, `CktElement.TotalPowers`, `Meters.ZonePCE`

 ## Missing features and limitations

 Most limitations are inherited from `dss_capi`, i.e., these are not implemented: